singhuist/singhuist/README.md

 - 🌟 My top skills are: Python 🐍, Java ☕ & GCP ☁️
 - 🌱 I’d love to learn about: Natural Language Processing
-- ⚡ Fun fact: I created Duolingo's Hindi course over a period of 3 years.
+- ⚡ Fun fact: I created Duolingo's Hindi course. which has 9.7M learners globally.
 I also translate TED Talks for fun!